Updated May 25, 2023

-R programming supports various datatypes like scalars, matrices, lists, vector,s and data frames.
+R programming supports various datatypes like scalars, matrices, lists, vectors,s, and data frames.
 Everything in R is considered an object, which means it stores and processes operations on objects).
 The key feature of R is a different process is done with different types of objects.
 Most of the commands in R involves applying functions to the objects.
 Variables do not require a declaration, instead of assigning a sequence of numbers to the vectors can be done.

 Let’s learn the types one by one:

 Vector has a set of values with the same types (collection of ordered elements) represented in one dimensional.
 The class of the vector is determined by the type of entries made.
 When a vector is created for more than one element, the c () function is used to concatenate all the elements together in a single vector.
 Vectors are a string of numeric, sequential numbers or random numbers.
 Vector varieties are the character, integer, numeric, complex, logical (true, false).
 These are implicit conversions.
 Some of the functions fives vector functions are length(), class(x), is.logical(x) , is.null , rep().

 Below, we can see basic vector examples:

 - Vector Arithmetic: Numeric vectors are performed in arithmetic expressions to do calculations to give another vector.
 Statistical operations also are done, which gives entries like max, min, var mean.

 y <-c (1, 2 ,2.5 ,3)

 The above statement gives the output by using the c() function, which adds variable t to 2.

 - The length of the vector is calculated by the len () function.